 1.1.
 Complaint Procedure Rulemaking: This rule is promulgated pursuant to Section 63-46a-3 (2) of the State Administrative Rulemaking Act.
-The Office of the Commissioner and State Board of Regents, pursuant to 28 CFR 35.107 adopts, defines, and publishes within this rule complaint procedures providing for prompt and equitable resolution of complaints filed in accordance with Title II of the Americans with Disabilities Act.
+The Office of the Commissioner and Board of Higher Education, pursuant to 28 CFR 35.107 adopts, defines, and publishes within this rule complaint procedures providing for prompt and equitable resolution of complaints filed in accordance with Title II of the Americans with Disabilities Act.

 2.1.
 Utah Code §53B-1-106 (Appointment of Commissioner’s Staff)

 2.2.
 Policy and Procedures R141, Duties of the Commissioner of Higher Education